openfisca/openfisca-doc/source/installation/offline-environment.md

 We are going to create a first virtualenv in which we'll use `pip` to download the `.whl` files in a specific directory.

 Here we use [pew](https://github.com/berdario/pew) to simplify virtualenv management.
+We also use `Python` v3.7 and `OpenFisca-France` model as an example that you can adapt to your country package; then, make sure to choose [your country package Python version](./presets.md#how-to-find-the-python-version-of-a-model)).

 ```sh
 pip install pew